 Dr. Romee received his MD from Govt.
 Medical College Srinagar, India.
 He completed his postgraduate training and hematology and oncology fellowship at University of Minnesota where he also did his post-doctoral training in Dr. Jeffrey S. Miller’s laboratory.
 Afterward, he did an advanced bone marrow transplant fellowship at Washington University in Saint Louis where he stayed on as faculty before moving to Dana-Farber Cancer Institute.

 Rizwan Romee, MD, director of Dana-Farber’s Haploidentical Donor Transplant Program, discusses immunotherapy treatment options for advanced hematologic malignancies.
 Dr. Romee’s clinical focus includes advanced myeloid malignancies and NK cell based cellular therapy.
 Learn more about the Hematologic Oncology at Dana-Farber: http://www.dana-farber.org/hematologic-oncology-treatment-center/

-I also lead our haploidentical transplant program and we are developing protocols using haploidentical donor transplantation as a platform to incorporate NK cell-based immunotherapy approaches.
+I also lead our haploidentical transplant program and we are developing protocols using haploidentical donor transplantation as a platform to incorporate memory-like NK cell-based immunotherapy approaches.